-- A. Internal controls are the policies and procedures that promote efficiencies in operations, protect public funds, reduce the risk of fraud and abuse, and ensure the accuracy and timeliness of financial reporting. - B. The county office reviews district financial reports and other documentation due to the requirements of AB 1200. - C. Without an understanding of a district's internal controls, a staff member performing AB 1200 reviews must make certain assumptions regarding the accumulation and recording of financial data. - D. For example, to determine that the budgeted salaries are correct in the second interim report, the county office staff will review a financial report. - 1.
-The staff may compare the actual expenditures to date plus the encumbrances to determine that the budgeted salaries are reasonable. - 2.
-A reviewer can better determine the reasonableness of salary budgets if there is a good understanding of how salary information is calculated, documented and recorded. - 3.
-For example: - a.
-If the district is using a position control software module, is the position control system linked to the budget and payroll modules?
+- A. Internal controls are the policies and procedures that promote efficiencies in operations, protect public funds, reduce the risk of fraud and abuse, and ensure the accuracy, reliability and timeliness of financial reporting while maintaining compliance with applicable laws, regulations and statutes. - B. The county office reviews district financial reports and other documents in accordance with the requirements of AB 1200.
+Later, AB 2756 expanded county office fiscal oversight responsibilities to ensure districts maintain sound fiscal management and are able to meet their financial obligations.
+Evaluating a district's internal controls is a fundamental step in the fiscal oversight process. - C. An understanding of a district's internal controls is necessary to adequately perform AB 1200 reviews, otherwise the reviewer must make certain assumptions regarding the accumulation and recording of financial data.

+For example, to determine whether the budgeted salaries are correct in the second interim report, the county office staff will review various district financial reports.

+Staff may compare the actual salaries expended to date, plus the encumbrances, along with an assessment that any changes in FTEs from the prior period is reflected, to determine whether the budgeted salaries are reasonable.

+However, a reviewer can better determine the reasonableness of salary budgets if there is a good understanding of how salary information is calculated, documented and recorded.

+The reviewer could, for example, examine the district's use of position control:

+- 1. If the district is using a position control software module, is the position control system linked to the budget and payroll modules?
 Is the position control system used as a true control system or as a database to collect and report data?
 Are duties divided so that one person or one department is not entering all the information in the position control system?
-Are there appropriate controls supporting the software process (e.g. board approval of all positions that are created and deleted)? - b.
+Are there appropriate controls supporting the software process (e.g. board approval of all positions that are created and deleted)? - 2.
 If the district's computer system encumbers salaries, are the encumbrances accurate?
-Are any salaries not encumbered? - E. Without an understanding of a district's internal controls, the county office risks approving a certification on an interim report that may be inaccurate or approving a budget that the county office should have disapproved.
+Are any salaries not encumbered?